ducodrupsteen/cloud-services/ccp/07-security.md

 Instead of assigning a policy to a single or multiple user(s) we simply create a group with a policy and add users who need access to the service to that group.

 There is also something called `IAM Roles`, this is generally used to grant temporary permission.
 To switch to a role a user needs permission to do so, and once they have switched they will lose all permission they previously had.

+## AWS Organizations
+With `AWS Organizations` you can control permissions for accounts within an organization by using [service control policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html).
+These policies allow you to place restrictions on AWS services, resources and API actions that users and roles in each account can access.

+### Organizational units
+In Organizations, you can group accounts into organizational units, `OU`'s to make managing those accounts easier.
+You can apply policies to those `OU` which allows you to group accounts with similar business or security requirements.

+So for example, you can create Organizations for finance, IT, HR and legal.
+HR and legal might have similar requirements, so it makes sense to place those two in an `OU`.